Udoka-AM/stakezone/d.md

-## hOW THIS WORKS
+## HOW THIS WORKS

-### Prediction Pool Mechanics in Practice
+#### Prediction Pool Mechanics in Practice
 Let me walk you through how the prediction pools would operate in real-world scenarios:

 ### Weekly Pool Lifecycle

-1. Pool Creation (Pre-Gameweek)
+#### 1. Pool Creation (Pre-Gameweek)

-Administrator or smart contract creates a new pool for the upcoming gameweek Entry requirements are set: stake amount, minimum/maximum participants Reward tiers are defined (e.g., top 1%, 5%, 10%, 25%, 50%) Timeline is established with clear deadlines aligned with FPL deadlines
+- Administrator or smart contract creates a new pool for the upcoming gameweek
+- Entry requirements are set: stake amount, minimum/maximum participants
+- Reward tiers are defined (e.g., top 1%, 5%, 10%, 25%, 50%)
+- Timeline is established with clear deadlines aligned with FPL deadlines

 2. User Participation (Pre-Deadline)